 Solution: Half slip skirt.
 Slips may sound like a thing from the past, but I seriously wear mine all. the. time.
-As brands are skimping more often on quality (i.e. using thinner fabrics, or only lining half of a dress), a slip can be an easy and affordable way to "rescue" a garment.
+As brands are skimping more often on quality (i.e. using thinner fabrics, or only lining half of a dress), a slip can be an easy and affordable way to “rescue” a garment.
 I wear them with all unlined white dresses, and especially like them in the winter to keep unlined dresses or skirts from riding up against hosiery.
-I own the Vassarette 16" slip skirt (under $10!) in both nude & black.
-If you tend to wear shorter skirts and dresses, it's worth getting your slip skirt hemmed even shorter so there's no chance of an unsightly peek-a-boo.
+Vassarette makes some simple and functional half slip skirts (under $10!) in nude, white & black.
+If you tend to wear shorter skirts and dresses, it’s worth getting your slip skirt hemmed even shorter so there’s no chance of an unsightly peek-a-boo.

 Solution: A bra with convertible straps that can be criss-crossed in the back (see: convertible strap bras below), or, use a racer-back bra clip to hold your bra straps closely together in the back.
 BONUS: wearing your bra straps in a racer-back style using these clips can also help “lift” the breasts a bit and create a little more cleavage.

 Solution: An elastic bra-strap converter.
-Try one of my most popular DIY tutorials, or buy one for cheap like this 1-hook converter in black or nude (here's a wider strap version, too).
+Try one of my most popular DIY tutorials, or buy one for cheap like this option or this wider strap option.
 Please note this solution is only for slightly lower-back garments, not ones with a dramatic dip or nothing on the back.
 The elastic converter can pull your regular bra band down about 2 inches in the back before the fit of the cups get affected in the front.

 Situation: Strapless, cross-back, halter, off-the-shoulder, or one-shoulder tops and dresses.